 The Hungry Ghost Festival: Feeding and Appeasing Hangry Haints

 In October Halloween is celebrated by much of the Western world, but a couple of months beforehand, some Asian countries, including Taiwan, Indonesia, Japan, and Vietnam, celebrate another kind of ghostly holiday.
+Here's a short primer on the Hungry Ghost Festival.

 While Halloween has its roots in the ancient Celtic festival of Samhain, the Hungry Ghost Festival comes from either the canonical scriptures of Buddhism or medieval Chinese folk tradition.
 Either way, it’s equally as old as All Hallow’s Eve — 2,000 years to be exact.